k8af/fvtt-buster-Dockerfile/README.md

 >

 #### Monitoring Docker Container Status
-After you run the container you can have a look at the stats with the following command:
+After you run the container you can have a look at the stats in a seperate terminal with the following command:
 > docker container stats
 >